ashwinkumar12345/ethereum-app1/README.md

 <a name="compilescript"></a>
 > ## Compile Script

-- We need to first start with the compile script because both deploying and testing require a compiled contract
+- You need to first start with the compile script because both deploying and testing require a compiled contract
-- In the compile script, we need to pass the contract source to the Solidity compiler to output the ABI and bytecode
+- In the compile script, pass the contract source to the Solidity compiler to output the ABI and bytecode
 - Install the Solidity compiler:

       npm install --save solc

-- To access the `Inbox.sol` file from `compile.js`, you need to read the contents of the `Inbox.sol` file from the harddrive
+- To access the `Inbox.sol` file from `compile.js`, you would need to read the contents of the `Inbox.sol` file from the harddrive
 - For OS cross compatibility, build a directory path from `compile.js` to `Inbox.sol` using the `path` module:

       const path = require('path');